AaronSmart/SolanaAppWallet/README.md

-# The project is still under hard development
+# The project is still under hard development，looking for seed fund to move forword

 # road map for 2022(long-term plan)
 Q1: